hanino87/Testing_Visual_On_Hotell_App/README.md

 # 3. Create a Local Branch with your name as branch name and go to that branch.

-# 4. In file playwrigt.config.ts paste following code before code block expeort default:
+# 4. In file playwrigt.config.ts paste following code before code block export default:

 import dotenv from 'dotenv';